Convenient access to more of the services that help you maintain your health.

-You can benefit from preventive care at Nuvance Health even if you feel healthy.
-Annual check-ups may detect issues, like heart disease and cancer, which often have no symptoms in their early stages.
-And insurance typically covers the full cost.
+You can benefit from preventive care even if you feel healthy.
+Annual check-ups can detect issues like heart disease and cancer, which often have no symptoms in their early stages.
+Insurance typically covers the full cost of exams.

-Care includes lifestyle recommendations and treatments that help lower your risk for preventable conditions.
-These include stroke, heart attack and diabetes.
-You can also get answers to any health-related questions you may have.
+Our preventive care services include lifestyle recommendations and treatments that help lower your risk for preventable conditions like strokes, heart attacks, and diabetes.
+Our primary care doctors will also answer any health-related questions you may have.

 Preventive Care at Nuvance Health: Why Choose Us?

-Doctors specializing in internal medicine, family practice and pediatrics deliver preventive care services.
-The team also includes advanced practice providers, like physician assistants and nurse practitioners.
-All providers are experienced and give you the extra attention you deserve.
-Find a primary care provider (PCP).
+Our primary care providers specializing in internal medicine, family practice, and pediatrics deliver preventive care services.
+Our team also includes advanced practice providers, like physician assistants and nurse practitioners.
+All of our physicians and providers are experienced and give you the extra attention you deserve.

-Nuvance Health primary care practices are also patient-centered medical homes.
+Nuvance Health primary care practices are also patient-centered medical homes (PCMH).
 This care approach helps you receive timely, quality care, including the preventive services that are right for your needs.
-Find out more about patient-centered medical home designation.

 We assess many aspects of your health, including:

 - Heart rate, blood pressure, lungs, and other internal organs